plone/plone.docker/legacy/README.md

 | `json-probe.py` | Asserts a JSON module imports and round-trips, used by the smoke test |
 | `smoke-test.sh` | The CI gate: HTTP, auth, product load, optional site creation |

-Two further scripts arrive with the earlier series they serve:
-`build-elementtree.sh` (Plone 3.0) and `docker-entrypoint.sh` (tarball era,
-1.0 – 3.0).
+Every shared script is now present: `build-elementtree.sh` and `docker-entrypoint.sh` arrived with 3.0, the last series to need a new one.

 Per-version notes — including each version's validated/hypothesised ledger —
 live in that version directory's README.